kenosama/Showcase/src/pages/blog/post-7.md

 On **the first day**, we have to understand the principle of Components and how to insert it into the App.

-I worked with Shared components, by that, i mean, i want to re-use my components if i need, so the InputForm is easily re-usable for a future project if needed.  you will find them into the Components/Shared Folder<br><br>
+I worked with Shared components, by that, i mean, i want to re-use my components if i need, so the InputForm is easily re-usable for a future project if needed.  you will find them into the Components/Shared Folder
-# FormInput Component <br><br>
+# FormInput Component

 This is a **React** component that helps to create an input field or a textarea.
 <details>